ParkChangSun/kta/README.md

 ## Todo List

-- useContext to user object
+- [x] useContext to user object
-- fix user initializing and refreshuser
+- [x] fix user initializing and refresher
-- remove setSmallProfileList from deps of useeffect(otherprofile.js and firestore.js)
+- [x] remove setSmallProfileList from deps of useeffect(otherprofile.js and firestore.js)
-- ProfileForm : get information from firebase
+- [x] ProfileForm : get information from firebase
-- more refactoring
+- [ ] more refactoring
-- more css
+- [ ] more css

 ## License